BUSINESS STARTUP CONSULTING SERVICES IN INDIA

 Any investment by a non-resident individual or business is subject to the eligibility conditions and restrictions in the applicable foreign direct investment policy.
 While general permissions have been accorded to many sectors subject to the participation norms under the Automatic Route, investment after going through the government approval is also allowed, subject to certain restrictions, in other cases.

 There are several routes foreign multinationals can choose to invest in India.
-Foreign multinationals can start its office in India and enter the Indian market to sell its goods or services through any of the following ways:
+Foreign multinationals can start their office in India and enter the Indian market to sell their goods or services through any of the following ways:

 - Liaison office;

 - Wholly owned subsidiary and a joint venture in India;

 Our team of professionals has rich experience in setting up a business in India for foreign investors and multinational groups.
 Our range of service offerings includes an initial market study to post-setup support for operational optimization.
 We invest considerable time in understanding the business operations, needs, and goals of any business enterprise, and based on this offer our structured solutions.

 The rank of India raised to 77 in 2018 from 100 in 2017 among 190 countries that participated in World Bank Ranking.
 Ease of Doing Business improved from 124.82 in 2008 until 2018, to 139 in 2010, and holding a record of high to 77 in 2018.